kailash-manasarovar/statement/docs/timeline/2022/september.md

 - He was sitting with [Katia](../2023/september.md#katia).
 - Is it possible this man had already been in my apartment, and that's how I knew him?
 - Is it possible that the sedating had started long before I began my conservatory studies?
+- I would recognize this man in an instant.

 ## Threatening tweets